Ggilb3rt/cub3d/readme.md

 - remove all exit() (exception in main because no malloc)
 - find why some still reachable leaks in init_param() and init_map() ==> GNL when quit before EOF
 ## Engine
+- use two images to avoid blink when many moves
 ### Player
 - player move and rotate
 ### Raycaster